Please call 020 7353 6802 or complete the form below:

-Charlotte is experienced in judicial review cases that overlap with family law.
-She is instructed in complex judicial review matters in asylum cases, unaccompanied minors and Article 8 ECHR.
-With extensive experience in violence against women and girls internationally, Charlotte specialises in FGM, honour-based violence, trafficking for the purposes of sexual exploitation and religious conversion.
+Charlotte is experienced in judicial review cases that overlap with family law including asylum claims, unaccompanied minors, Article 8 ECHR and domestic violence ILR route.
+With extensive experience in violence against women and girls internationally, Charlotte specialises in cases involving FGM, honour-based violence, trafficking for the purposes of sexual exploitation and religious conversion.

-Of recent, Charlotte was successful in the following cases: 18 year-old girl at risk of FGM in Sierra Leone; woman and child at risk of violence in St Lucia; woman who was trafficked from Albania, sexually exploited and impregnated; Nigerian woman on a spousal visa who was beaten by her husband; and an Iranian woman who converted to Christianity.
+Charlotte is often successful in such cases including: an 18 year-old girl at risk of FGM in Sierra Leone; woman and child at risk of violence in St Lucia; woman trafficked from Albania to England and sexually exploited; Nigerian woman beaten by her husband and successfully applied for ILR on the basis of domestic violence; and an Iranian woman who converted to Christianity.

 Follow Goldsmith Chambers